box/developer.box.com/content/guides/security/cors.md

 request did not succeed).
 ```

-In many cases this has little to do with COR.
+In many cases this has little to do with CORS.
 Instead we recommend checking the
 following.

 1. **Check your authentication headers** - If the authorization header is not